fredfeng/CS162/sections/sec01/README.md

 ```
 indicating that the result of evaluating `print_endline "hello!"` is the unit value `()`, whose type is the unit type.
 (The unit type is usually used to indicate that the expression has some side effect without procuding a concrete value.)

 For homework assignments, you can use any text editor you like.
 We recommend [VSCode](https://code.visualstudio.com/) with the [OCaml Platform plugin](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform).
+This plugin works very well with the OCaml language serve (which can be installed with `opam install ocaml-lsp-server`) to provide real-time type checking and autocompletion suggestions, making your life *much* easier.

 In addition, if you are working remotely with CSIL, you might want to install the [remote SSH plugin](https://code.visualstudio.com/docs/remote/ssh-tutorial) on your laptop to avoid having to manually sync files between your computer and CSIL.

 ## Debugging HW1 with `utop`